Johann Samuel Ersch

 Johann Samuel Ersch (23 June 1766 – 16 January 1828) was a German bibliographer, generally regarded as the founder of German bibliography.

 Biography

-He was born in Großglogau (now Głogów), in Silesia.
+He was born in Großglogau (now Głogów), in Silesia, Kingdom of Prussia.
 In 1785 he entered the University of Halle with the view of studying theology; but soon became more interested in history, bibliography and geography.
 At Halle he made the acquaintance of Johann Ernst Fabri, professor of geography; and when Fabri was made professor of history and statistics at the University of Jena, Ersch accompanied him there, and helped him in the preparation of several works.